 - The nature of the emergency

-This information will be communicated to the Commandant of Midshipmen who will discreetly arrange for your student to call you back.
-This process may take a few hours, depending on the location of the ship and the time of the emergency.
+This information will be communicated by Campus Safety or Dean Davis to the Commandant of Midshipmen; he will then discreetly arrange for your student to call you back.
+Please note that this process may take a few hours, depending on the location of the ship and the time of day.

-This Cruise Blog is the most important hub of communication for family and friends.
-Blog posts will chronicle the progress of the ship, allowing parents and friends access to a map of the TSSOM’s course, summary of activities, highlights, stats (latitude and longitude, speed, passage distance, etc), weather, pictures, and more.
+The Cruise Blog is the most important hub of communication for family and friends to receive updates about cruise.
+Blog posts will chronicle the progress of the ship, allowing parents and friends access to a chart of the TSSOM’s course, summary of activities, activity highlights, stats (latitude and longitude, speed, passage distance, etc), weather, and pictures.

 Please note: this blog site does not support commenting.

-The Training Cruise Manual covers everything from discipline to daily routine, watch position description to meal hours.
-The Training Cruise Manual can also be viewed on the Ship’s internal network during the training cruise.
-Students are required to attend Personal Development classes prior to the training cruise where additional information is given.
+The Training Cruise Manual covers everything from discipline to daily routine, watch position description and meal hours.
+The Training Cruise Manual is available to students on the ship’s internal network during the training cruise.
+Students are required to attend Personal Development classes and pre-cruise briefings prior to the training cruise where additional information is given.

+Students do have the ability to make phone calls from sea and we anticipate strong cellular coverage when we are in port.
 At sea, students may purchase a “phone card” for use with the ship’s satellite phone.
 These “cards” can be purchased from the ship’s office using cash or online on the Cruise Store.
-Cards are approximately 45 minutes for $25.
+Cards cost $25 for approximately 45 minutes.

 Letters from Home

-Mail is slow, so please plan ahead.
-You should expect it to take at least 2 weeks for your letter/package to reach the port agent.
+Mail is slow, so be sure to plan ahead.
+Please expect it to take at least 1 week for a letter/package to reach the port agent.
 If you send mail early, the agent will hold it until TSSOM’s arrival.
-Use port addresses listed on this website.
-In cases of emergency, packages can sometimes be delivered to the ship with transiting crew; to arrange for this, please contact the Regimental Office.
+Please use the port addresses listed on this website.

 Email will be used for text communication only.
-Your student will not be able to send or receive attachments.
+Students will not be able to send or receive attachments.
 If a student needs to receive an attachment, please have them coordinate with the Office on the TSSOM.
-Student email addresses are in this format: firstname.lastname@example.org
+Student email addresses are in this format: email@example.com.
+Additional information is available on the Email Tips page.

-Alcohol laws/restrictions vary from country to country and the Academy/ship does not have control over local restriction, but possession of alcohol aboard TS State of Maine is clear.
-It is prohibited on board the ship.
+Alcohol is prohibited on board the ship.
 The policy aboard the ship is consistent with that of the US Coast Guard and can be found in the Training Cruise Manual.
-Students returning to the ship from port liberty can and will be asked to submit to a breathalyzer test if it is suspected that they are intoxicated.
-If a student or staff/crew member refuses to submit to a breathalyzer test, they will very likely be sent home.
-We encourage parents to review the alcohol policies and talk with students.
-The cost to come home from a European port with no notice due to a disciplinary matter can exceed $5,000.
+Students may be asked to submit to a breathalyzer test if it is suspected that they are intoxicated.
+If a student or staff/crew member refuses to submit to a breathalyzer test, they will be sent home.
+The cost to come home from a port with no notice due to a disciplinary matter can exceed $5,000.
 Additionally, the student receives no refund for cruise and must repeat the entire cruise.
-This kind of mistake can cost a student over $10,000.
+This kind of mistake can cost over $10,000.

 Family Day Cruise